emmajdaniel96/infamous-reapers/README.md

 - New comers to 'Destiny'
 - Casual Gamers

-#### 'Destiny' Veterans Goals
+#### 1. 'Destiny' Veterans Goals
 - For 'Destiny' Veterans, to find a community to play with.
 - To easily navigate through the site to understand what the clan is about and their intentions
+- Up to date content that is relevant to the current season updates

-#### New comers to 'Destiny' Goals
+#### 2. New comers to 'Destiny' Goals
 - For new comers to 'Destiny' to be able to understand what a clan is and its purpose.
-- To be able to find all relevant information to be found with little to no difficulty as a new comer to both the website and the game.
+- To be able to find all relevant information on the game and current season update to be found with little to no difficulty as a new comer to both the site and the game.
 - To be able to join the clan with little to no difficulty through simple navigation

-#### Casual Gamers of 'Destiny' Goals
+#### 3. Casual Gamers of 'Destiny' Goals
 - For casual gamers of 'Destiny' to understand the purpose of the clan and the what they do.
 - To see a simple layout/ stucture to the site that is easily navigated to find relevant infor mation about the clan
 - To see relevant information on why this clan is best suited for them

+### Development Plan
+To build a site that